Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 872, 2/3 units

-This is an innovative approach used to guide communities in visualizing their community health capitals and how these can contribute to community health and well-being.
-Using participatory methodologies, students will learn to identify and map community health capitals and their impacts as well as design individual, group, and community applications.
+This is an innovative approach used to guide communities in visualizing their community assets and how these can contribute to community health and well-being.
+Using participatory methodologies, students will learn to identify and map community assets and their impacts as well as design individual, group, and community applications.

 Theater of the Oppressed, Legislative Theater, and Playback Theater will be explored for their potential to raise awareness, to build community, and to support community visioning and future planning.

-This class will reclaim dreams as a community resource and practice methods (i.e., social dreaming, cultural dreaming, dream theater, communal vision questing) that allow us to hear the metaphorical resonance between dreaming and waking life, and to widen our perception to include the imaginal.
+This class will reclaim dreams as a community resource and practice methods (i.e., social dreaming, cultural dreaming, dream theater, communal vision questing) that allow us to hear the metaphorical resonance between dreaming and waking life, and to widen our perception to include imaginal dimensions.

 Students will learn approaches to working with groups when there is a history of divisive conflict.
 Structured conversation to promote mutual understanding and conflict transformation will be practiced.